Queen of Cups

 Reading the Card

-Like all court cards, the Queen of Cups can represent people or things other than yourself:
+Like all Court Cards, the Queen of Cups represents people or things outside yourself.

-- A project or event that involves exploring the arts or your inner creativity.
-This could also be a person who promotes creativity in you.
+Finally, the card can indicate a project or event involving the exploration of the arts or your inner creativity, or denotes a person who promotes this creativity in you.

-The reversed Queen of Cups is Water flowing against you.
-Pushing you away, making you cold and uncomfortable, or drowning you out.
-She is a master in using emotion for her benefit.
+The Reversed Queen of Cups is Water flowing against you.
+It pushes you away, making you cold and uncomfortable, or drowning you out.
+She masters the use of emotion for her own benefit.

-She can now be overly emotional and smothering like an over-caring mother who does not not allow you to grow up.
-This usually involves a blurring of boundaries and taking decisions on your behalf whether you want it or not.
+She becomes overly emotional and smothering, acting as an overbearing mother who refuses to let you grow up.
+This involves a blurring of boundaries and taking decisions on your behalf, regardless of your wishes.

 Card Design Process

-The Queen of Cups card was designed primarily around the relationship between the Queen and the fish, and this relationship can have several meanings.
+The design of the Queen of Cups centers primarily around the relationship between the Queen and the fish.
+This connection holds several meanings.

-Upright, she protects the fish from the ocean beyond, filling its pool with freshwater that transforms from her flowing dress.
-Reversed, the fish is trapped by the Queen and unable to find its own way in the wider ocean beyond.
+Upright, she protects the fish from the ocean beyond, filling its pool with freshwater dissolving from her flowing dress.
+Reversed, the Queen traps the fish, leaving it unable to navigate the wider ocean beyond.

-The fish can also represent intuition and spirituality and is used in a similar way as the jumping fish in the Major Arcana Moon card.
-The moon also appears in the sky, cementing this similarity.
+The fish represents intuition and spirituality.
+This mirrors the jumping fish in the Major Arcana Moon card.
+The moon hangs in the sky, cementing this similarity.

-The other concept used was the Queen’s throne as a rock.
-It represents stability in a sea of otherwise wild and raging emotion.
-The Queen’s throne is a symbol of her control over this sea within herself.
+The rock serving as the Queen’s throne introduces another core concept.
+It provides stability in a sea of wild, raging emotion.
+The throne symbolizes her absolute control over this internal sea.

 Final Words

-The Queen of Cups represents positive emotions and the archetype of the caring mother.
-She is fully in control of her emotions and understands the emotional state of others.
+The Queen of Cups represents positive emotion and the archetype of the caring Mother.
+She remains fully in control of her emotions and understands the emotional state of others.
 She uses her strengths to help others, allowing them to grow and thrive.